acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/panel.md

 and `port` objects through the `addon` object, whereas content scripts access them through the `self` object.

-For example, the following add-on adds a widget which displays a panel when clicked.
-The panel just contains a `<textarea>` element: when the user presses the `return` key, the contents of the `<textarea>` is sent to the main add-on code.

-The add-on consists of three files:

-* the main add-on code, that creates the widget and panel
-* the page script that interacts with the panel content
-* the panel content itself, specified as HTML

-The main add-on code looks like this:
+To show the difference, we can easily convert the `text-entry` add-on above to use normal page scripts instead of content scripts.

+The main add-on code is exactly the same as the main add-on code in the previous example, except that we don't attach a content script:

+    var data = require("self").data;

-    var text_entry = require("panel").Panel({
+    // Create a panel whose content is defined in "text-entry.html". var text_entry = require("panel").Panel({
       width: 212,
       height: 200,
-      contentURL: require("self").data.url("text-entry.html")
+      contentURL: data.url("text-entry.html"),
     });

+    // Send the page script a message called "show" when
+    // the panel is shown.
+    text_entry.on("show", function() {
+      this.port.emit("show");
+    });

-    // Listen for "text-entered" messaged from the page script.
+    // Listen for messages called "text-entered" coming from
-    // The message payload is the text the user entered. text_entry.port.on("text-entered", function (text) {
+    // the page script.
+The message payload is the text the user
+    // entered.
+    // In this implementation we'll just log the text to the console. text_entry.port.on("text-entered", function (text) {
       console.log(text);
       text_entry.hide();
     });

-    // Send the page script a message called "show"
-    // when the panel is shown.
+    // Create a widget, and attach the panel to it, so the panel is
-    text_entry.on("show", function() {
-      this.port.emit("show");
-    });

-    require("widget").Widget({
+    // shown when the user clicks the widget. require("widget").Widget({
       label: "Text entry",
       id: "text-entry",